zhiyongliu/incubator-drill/testing/README.md

 "submit-type" specifies the submit type.
 Valid values are: jdbc, submit_plan, sqlline.
 Optional; if not present, jdbc is used.

 "query-type" specifies the query type.
 Valid values are: sql, physical, logical.
 Optional; if not present, sql is used.

+"timeout" specifies the amount of time each query in this test suite is allocated.
+If a query takes longer to finish, the framework stops the test and sets the test status to timeout.

 "categories" is a list of tags that a test may belong to.